mukhtar-github/react-advanced/README.md

 #### /tutorial/9-custom-hooks/setup/1-fetch-example.js

-Essentially custom hooks allows us to reuse the functionality.
+Essentially custom hooks allows us to reuse a functionality.
 We're not talking about reusing HTML elements, we already can do that with components.
-We're talking about the functionality.
-Whether that is fetching data, saving to local storage, and tht sort of things.
+We're talking about a functionality, whether that is fetching data, saving to local storage, and that sort of things.

+We are trying to come up with functionality that we can reuse.

 ### React Router